gratianlup/temp/docs/assembly-view.md

 - a main toolbar at the top, with general action buttons.
 - a secondary toolbar underneath with profiling-specific info and action buttons.
-- the text view with the function's assembly
+- the text view with the function's assembly.
-- several columns on the right side with the profiling data.
+- several columns on the right side with the profiling data for each instruction.
 If CPU performance counters are found and loaded from the trace, the additional columns with metrics and the counters are appended after the last column.

 ???+ note
     When a function is opened in the Assembly view, its corresponding source file is automatically loaded in the *Source File* view and its [control-flow graph (CFG)](https://en.wikipedia.org/wiki/Control-flow_graph) displayed in the *Flow Graph* view.<br>